CZ P07 Reliability Test

 Frequently Asked Questions

-How did the CZ P07 perform in the reliability test?
+How did the CZ P07 perform in extreme environmental conditions?

-What unique design feature does the CZ P07 have?
+What unique design feature of the CZ P07 was highlighted?

 The CZ P07 features unique inverted slide rails, where the slide rides inside the frame.
-This design may offer better sealing against debris compared to traditional firearms like Glocks or M&Ps.
+This design is suggested to potentially offer better sealing against environmental debris compared to traditional firearm slide designs like those found on Glocks or M&Ps.

 Related News